-Companies that manufactured asbestos-containing products knew that the mineral could cause deadly diseases if its fibers were inhaled or ingested but hid the truth from the U.S. military and public for decades.
-It was not until the 1970s that laws were passed to limit asbestos use.
-Although asbestos exposure can cause deadly diseases, even today many asbestos-products are not banned in the United States.
+Many companies that made asbestos-containing products knew that asbestos could cause deadly diseases.
+However, these companies hid the truth from the U.S. military and the public for decades.
+It wasn’t until the 1970s that laws were passed to limit asbestos use — but many products containing this toxic mineral remain legal in the United States.

-This naturally-occurring mineral was valued for its strength, fire-resistant qualities, and affordability.
-But as scientists researched the link between asbestos and disease, it became clear that exposure to asbestos was and is deadly.
+However, as scientists researched the link between asbestos and disease, it became clear that exposure to asbestos can be deadly.

-Companies that made asbestos products knew the potential risks for decades.
-However, notable pieces of asbestos litigation (laws limiting asbestos use) were not established until the 1970s.
+Many companies that made asbestos products knew of the potential health risks for decades, yet notable pieces of asbestos legislation (laws limiting asbestos use) were not established until the 1970s.

 By that time, the rising awareness of asbestos as a health hazard had grown into a public concern.
 The secret was out that various industries had concealed the dangers of asbestos exposure to keep profits high.

 Starting with the Industrial Revolution, asbestos was widely used in many products and industrial applications.
-But scientists had linked asbestos to health problems as far back as the 1900s.
+However, scientists had known that asbestos was linked to health problems as early as the 1900s.

-The asbestos industry knew that these studies would not be good for business so they actively worked to discredit the findings or simply edit or prevent the publication.
+The asbestos industry knew that these studies would not be good for business, so they actively worked to discredit the findings or simply prevent the publication of this information.

-The Washington Post analyzed internal documents from asbestos-containing product manufacturers released during lawsuits in 1978.
-The documents reveal that lawyers for Johns-Manville, the largest U.S. producer of asbestos-containing materials at the time, asked scientists to soften studies that linked asbestos to lung damage.
+Released during lawsuits in 1978, internal documents from asbestos-containing product manufacturers reveal that lawyers for Johns-Manville — the largest U.S. producer of asbestos-containing materials at the time — asked scientists to soften studies that linked asbestos to lung damage.

 The company even prevented scientists from releasing anti-asbestos studies.
-Other high-profile asbestos companies used similar tactics in an industry-wide cover-up.
+Other high-profile asbestos-related companies used similar tactics in an industry-wide cover-up.

-It was not until 1969 that Johns-Manville would pay $1 Million in workers compensation claims for 285 employees with asbestosis.
-By this point, asbestos was being regularly used in products to make buildings, vehicles, weapons, and construction materials.
+It was not until 1969 that Johns-Manville would pay $1 Million in workers' compensation claims for 285 employees with asbestosis.
+By this point, asbestos was being regularly used in products to make buildings, vehicles, weapons, construction materials, and more.

 However, as the dangers of asbestos became more widely known, the medical community published journal articles linking it to asbestosis, lung cancer, and mesothelioma.

-However, these early precautions did not deter manufacturers of asbestos-containing products.
-In fact, most manufacturers continued to discredit the scientific findings as they had done for decades.
+Unfortunately, these early precautions did not deter manufacturers of asbestos-containing products.
+Most manufacturers continued to discredit the scientific findings, just like they had done for decades.

 Asbestos Legislation: The Sumner Simpson Papers